-This environmental, social and governance report covers the operations of the main factory of the Group in Shenzhen (the "Shenzhen Factory") which mainly manufactures electronic products.
+This Report covers the operations of the factory of the Group in Shenzhen (the "Shenzhen Factory") which mainly manufactures electronic products.
 The Shenzhen Factory is the main production base and the main source of income of the Group.
-Unless otherwise stated, all key performance indices in this Report cover only data of the Shenzhen Factory.
-The reporting period is from 1 January to 31 December 2020, which is the same as the fiscal period of the annual report.
+Unless otherwise stated, all key performance indices in this Report cover only data from the Shenzhen Factory.
+The reporting period is from 1 January to 31 December 2021, which is the same as the fiscal period of the annual report.